About educational apps for autistic children and teenagers

-There are many educational apps for autistic children and their parents.
-Most teach social, motor, communication, academic, play and daily living skills.
+There are many educational apps for autistic children and teenagers.
+Most teach motor, communication, academic, play and daily living skills.

 So how do you choose the right apps for your child?
 In many ways, choosing an app is like choosing an autism therapy.
-You can start by thinking about whether the app has been scientifically tested, and whether it’s a good fit with how your child learns.
+You can start by thinking about whether the app has been scientifically tested and whether it’s a good fit for how your child learns.

 You can also ask the professionals who work with your child to help you choose apps and show you how to use them.

-How educational apps can help autistic children learn
+How educational apps can help autistic children and teenagers learn

 Apps can help autistic children and teenagers learn by:

-- getting their attention – this can make it easier to teach children new skills
+- getting their attention – this can make it easier to teach new skills

 - letting them explore ideas, create things, complete tasks and learn through trial and error

-- helping them focus on and practise a new skill like sorting without being distracted by other children – for example, in a classroom.
+- helping them focus on and practise a new skill without being distracted by other children in a classroom or therapy group.